Andrzej Jurczyński

 Andrzej Jurczyński (born 10 November 1950) is a former international speedway rider from Poland.
+He earned 24 international caps for the Poland national speedway team.

 Speedway career

 Jurczyński won a bronze medal at the Speedway World Team Cup in the 1974 Speedway World Team Cup.

+He rode in the British leagues after signing for White City Rebels for the 1978 season.